There are three castes of bees:

 Taken from: Walton, H. 2018.
 Basic Honeybee Biology Presentation on SlideShare. https://slideplayer.com/slide/12846207/

 There is only one Queen in a colony and she is the largest bee, with short wings and a long body.
 Her job is to lay eggs for the colony.
 The Queen (fully fertile female) specializes in producing eggs.

-The Drone are the second largest bee with a short, fatter body, no stinger.
+The Drone is the second largest bee with a short, fatter body, no stinger.
 The Drone (male bee) may number up to 500 in a colony in Spring and Summer.

 The Worker (female bee) are the smallest inhabitants of the beehive and they are the majority of bees in a hive.
 A colony may have up to 60,000 workers.

 Christopher M. Jernigan.
 (2017, June 13).
 Bee Colony Life.
 ASU – Ask A Biologist.
 Retrieved March 5, 2021 from https://askabiologist.asu.edu/bee-colony-life

 Like all insects, a honey bee’s body is divided into 3 segments:

 The head has large compound eyes, sensitive antennae and a complicated set of mouthparts.
 The bee’s head contains the brain and a number of important glands.
 Worker bees possess a hypopharyngeal gland (pink mass in photo) that produces royal jelly, or bee milk.

 This rich blend of proteins and vitamins is fed to all bee larvae for the first three days of their lives, after which workers and drones are fed a mixture of pollen and honey.

 When a female larva is fed continuously on royal jelly, she will rapidly develop into a queen bee.